-In 2004, he received the Lucie Award for Outstanding Achievement in Documentary Photography, followed by the Gold Medal Lifetime Achievement Award from the National Arts Club in 2007.
-His work has been extensively published in monographs and are included in many major public and private art collections around the world including the Museum of Modern Art, New York and the Tate Galleries, UK.
+Davidson received the Lucie Award for Outstanding Achievement in Documentary Photography (2004), the Gold Medal Lifetime Achievement Award from the National Arts Club (2007) and the Outstanding Contribution to Photography Award from Sony (2011).
+His work has been extensively published in monographs and are included in many major public and private art collections around the world including the Museum of Modern Art and International Center of Photography in New York, the Smithsonian American Art Museum, Washington D.C. and the Tate Galleries, London.

 Thank you for your enquiry.
 We will be in touch shortly.